MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/reconcile-freight-transportation-management.md

 [![Freight reconciliation tasks](./media/processflowforfreightreconciliation.jpg)](./media/processflowforfreightreconciliation.jpg)

 ## Automatic reconciliation

 To use automatic reconciliation, you must specify the schedule for reconciliation, and the invoices and shipping carriers to use.
 The matching of the invoice lines and freight bills is done according to the setup of the audit master and freight bill type.
 After you run the automatic reconciliation, you must handle any invoices that the system can't match.
 You must then process these invoices manually before you can post all the invoices for payment.

-## Matching freight bills with freight invoices, and the differences between automatic and manual reconciliation
+## Match freight bills with freight invoices using automatic or manual reconciliation

 *Matching* is the process of finding the freight bills that correspond to each freight invoice.
-This can be done by matching the invoices lines one-by-one (manual matching), or match all available invoices at once (auto match).
+This can be done by matching the invoice lines one-by-one (manual matching), or by matching all available invoices at once (auto matching).

 ### Auto matching

 When matching multiple freight invoices to the same freight bill, the process for auto matching works as follows:

-1. All freight invoices not matched are sorted on amount, with largest amount first.
+1. All freight invoices not matched are sorted by amount, with largest amount first.
 1. The freight invoices are matched one-by-one, until the freight bill has no positive amount remaining.
 1. Depending on the setup of the audit master and the remaining amount on the freight invoices, the remaining amount is set.